Mosquito Protection: What You Need to Know

 - According to the CDC, most people infected with Zika won’t have symptoms and for those who do, the illness is usually mild.
 However, Zika poses the greatest risk to pregnant women and their developing fetuses because it is known to cause severe birth defects and neurological disorders.

-- There are eight travel-related cases of Zika in the Florida Keys meaning that the patients acquired the virus when traveling outside of the United States.
+- There have been nine travel-related cases of Zika in the Florida Keys meaning that the patients acquired the virus when traveling outside of the United States.
 There is no evidence of active transmission in the Keys at this time, according to the region's health director Bob Eadie.

 - Whenever a suspect case of Zika is investigated, the Florida Keys Mosquito Control District enacts aggresive anti-transmision protocols around the person's residence and business.